Trade directory · Lewiston metro · Maine

 Permit Requirements

-Lewiston requires electrical permits for most work except minor repairs.
-Permits obtained through Lewiston Code Enforcement Office.
-Typical residential permit costs $50-150 depending on scope.
+City of Lewiston requires electrical permits for most work beyond simple repairs.
+Permits obtained through Code Enforcement Office.
+Residential permit fees range $25-150 based on scope.
+Commercial permits calculated by project value.

 §3